palantirnet/search_api_federated_solr/README.md

 On each site included in the federated search, you will need to:

-1. Instal the Fields Search API module
-2. Install this module and its dependencies
+1. Install this module and its dependencies
-3. Configure a Search API server to connect to the shared Solr index
+2. Configure a Search API server to connect to the shared Solr index
-4. Configure a Search API index according to the [required schema documentation](docs/federated_schema.md)
+3. Configure a Search API index according to the [required schema documentation](docs/federated_schema.md)
-5. Index the content for the site using SearchAPI
+4. Index the content for the site using Search API

 Once each site is configured, you may begin to index content.